There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 It has relatively long needles for this species (up to 7.0 cm, or 2.8 inches, but usually smaller) and grows in rosettes of 20 to 30.

 Furthermore, the cones are 2.8 to 5.1 inches long (7.0 to 13 cm), broad and barrel-shaped, and between 2.0 and 3.5 inches (5 to 9 cm).
-Also, their color ranges from bright green to glaucous and pale green.
-It has a pyramidal crown that it keeps throughout its life.
+Their color ranges from bright green to glaucous and pale green.
+The cone has a pyramidal crown that it keeps throughout its life.

 Deodar cedar is native to the Himalayas, and it’s easy to spot because it’s a true behemoth, reaching heights of up to 200 feet (60 meters) and a trunk up to 10 feet in diameter (3.0 meters).